-If you are facing termination because of the ‘maximum repeat fail’ rule - you’ve failed a subject too many times.
+If you are facing termination from your program because of the ‘maximum repeat fail’ rule - you’ve failed a subject too many times.

-In this case, your appeal must focus on what is it about this particular course that has been difficult for you – especially if your grades show otherwise good performance?
+In this case, your appeal must focus on what is it about this particular course that has been difficult for you – especially if your grades show otherwise good performance.

 This may be especially important if you are progressing through your degree but there is one course you are struggling with.